zanderhavgaard/faas-benchmarker/readme.md

 The AWS Lambda environment consists of the four cloud functions as AWS Lambda functions.
 The Lambdas are attached to an AWS API gateway, that creates http endpoints for invoking the functions.
 The Lambdas can invoke other Lambdas using the boto3 python API, thus the API gateway is only for handling external requests.
-The client is an Azure Linux vm running ubuntu 20.04.
+The client is an Azure Linux vm running Ubuntu 20.04.

 ### Azure Functions
 ![Azure Functions infrastructure overview](images/experiment_infrastructure-azure_functions_infra.png)

 The Azure Functions environment consists of four function apps, each containing one of the 4 cloud functions.
-The reason for using 4 distint function apps instead of four functions in one functionapp, is that each functionapp seem to run synchronously, which means that cyclic invocations are not possible.
+The reason for using 4 distinct function apps instead of four functions in one functionapp, is that each functionapp seem to run synchronously, which means that cyclic invocations are not possible.
 For example if I want function1 to invoke function2, and they are in the same function app, the request will never terminate, as the invocation of function1 will block until that request is finished, thus the nested invocation of function2 will never be accepted, as the functionapp is locked until function1 finishes.
 Therefore in order to allow nested invocations, each function is inside it's own function app.
-Interestingly this is a surprisingly viable pattern, as the cost of invoking functions remains the same whether they are spread out in different functionapps or in the same one, but it will give you potential for more efficient utilization, as none of the functions will have to wait for other functions in the same function app to finishe before computing.
+Interestingly this is a surprisingly viable pattern, as the cost of invoking functions remains the same whether they are spread out in different functionapps or in the same one, but it will give you potential for more efficient utilization, as none of the functions will have to wait for other functions in the same function app to finish before computing.
 The downside is that it adds the complexity of managing all of these function apps, instead of just the one.

 The client for the Azure Functions is an AWS ec2 instance running Ubuntu 20.04.